velartrill/velartrill.github.io/orig/conspirators.md

 "Never," Daisy chirps happily, and snuggles up to me.

 It's always funny, renewing a friendship after so long.
 It's like they carry around little bits of how you used to be.
 Bring two souls back in touch and before you know it you're bantering away like the good old days are come again.
 Never lasts, of course, not in my experience.
 You can't go back to how things were.
 General rule of life.
-The reality that is works its way in like dunes of sand you're driving through, and it gums up the gears more and more.
+The reality that is works its way in like you're driving through dunes of sand, and it gums up the gears more and more.
 You either work out a new way to be, a new friendship between the one you *are* and the one she *is*, now, here in the moment, or it all slips away, and you're left with nothing but memories and a lingering pang of regret.

 I've learned to savor these little moments while they last.